ena-infrastructure/specifications/ena-oauth2-authn-bp.md

 - It creates additional trust dependencies and is generally not suitable for intra-organisation use.
 - It requires the IdP/OP to be aware of all audiences where the tokens will be used.
 - It prevents the establishment of a user session at the OAuth 2.0 authorization server.
-- Tokens must be exchanged immediately after being received by the client, since SAML and OIDC tokens are short-lived.
+- Tokens must be exchanged immediately after being received by the application/client, since SAML and OIDC tokens are short-lived.

 Therefore, this solution may be used in very specific cases, but it should be considered a last resort.